The Hudson (song)

 "The Hudson" is a song by Scottish singer-songwriter Amy Macdonald.
 The song was released as a digital download on 27 August 2020 as the lead single from her fifth studio album The Human Demands.
-The song was written by Amy Macdonald, Matt Jones and produced by Jim Abbiss.
-It is her first top 20 hit in Scotland since 2012's "Slow It Down".
+The song was written by Amy Macdonald, Matt Jones and produced by Jim Abbiss, and became her first top 20 appearance on the national singles charts in her native Scotland since "Slow It Down" in 2012.

 Background

 In an interview with Wonderland, Macdonald talked about the stories her dad told her about New York in the 70s, "My dad has loads of stories and the stories of him and my mum travelling around the US when they were younger are amazing.
 He had been telling me about staying in a hotel in New York that had 3 bolts across the door. [...]
 It explores all the same themes of life and wondering if you’ve made the right decisions and taken the right path but it feels like it means so much more to me because of everything that has happened through these years."

 Macdonald claimed that when it came to writing "The Hudson", she "had so many ideas and so many things to say that it happened really easily.
 I was sat at my dining room table with my friend Matt and he had played me a musical idea and the lyrics came to me without even thinking about it.
 It doesn’t always happen that easily but it’s a great feeling when it does".
 She has said that during writing processes, she spends a considerable amount of time engaging in daydreaming, saying "I also spend a lot of time daydreaming, I think it’s a fundamental part of my writing process.
 I always reminisce and think about how different my life might have been had I made different decisions, this is something we all do and I find it so interesting because we’ll never ever know the answers.
 We spend so much time thinking about what could have been and this felt like the perfect idea for a song".

 Aside from the inspiration from her dads stories of New York during the 1970s, Macdonald claimed that "The Hudson" was also written about "my absolute love of New York City.
 It will always be an inspiring place".